egomezr/lonline_for_ruby/README.md

-# lonline
+# Lonline for Ruby
-Lonline allows to log your program into the cloud to avoid server access and disk space usage.
+Lonline allows you to log your program's execution into the cloud to avoid server access and disk space usage.